oberonamsterdam/jsonapi-mock/README.md

 If you find something that you think should be in the project or want to have a go at contributing, open an issue or make a PR!

 # To do
-  *query operators on routes, sorting etc
++query operators on routes, sorting etc
-  *nested routes
++nested routes
-  *better status code responses compliant to jsonapi spec *use included and self links in responses aswell *improve project structure
++better status code responses compliant to jsonapi spec +use included and self links in responses aswell +improve project structure
-  *keep improving docs
++keep improving docs
-  *add more examples in docs
++add more examples in docs
-  *if header is not jsonapi compliant, return error with status code 415
++if header is not jsonapi compliant, return error with status code 415